fjohan/swegram-mod/README.md

 A database is required, local.py is configured to use postgres.

-By default, LocMemCache is used for caching (for development purposes), but this should be changed to something like Redis or Memcached, or a database cache like postgres.
+By default, LocMemCache is used for caching (for development purposes), this should be changed to DatabaseCache (or redis, but that's pretty overkill)

 Remember to check requirements.txt and install anything that's missing.